ORGANIZATIONS AND CHARITIES

 Gansler understands how important it is that Maryland's

 charitable donors are able to have confidence in the state's

 nonprofit organizations and charities.

 The first meeting of the Charitable Enforcement and Protection Workgroup created by HB1352/Ch.
-654 met on Tuesday, July 1, 2014 at the Office of the Attorney General, 200 St. Paul Place, Baltimore, MD 21201 from 10:00am to 12:00pm.
-The next two meetings are set for September 10, 2014 and October 15, 2014, same place and time.
+654 met on September 10, 2014 at the Office of the Attorney General, 200 St. Paul Place, Baltimore, MD 21201 from 10:00am to 12:00pm.
+The next meeting is set for October 15, 2014, same place and time.
 The meeting is open to the public.
 If you are interested in attending, please contact Carol Scheiber at 410-576-7943 so that we can make the necessary arrangements.

 for nonprofit Organizations:

 Resources on governance are available from Governance Matters,